 Employers are not prohibited from asking an applicant for his/her age or date of birth in a job interview.
 However, this is not a common question, therefore, if it does happen, document the incident if you believe you have been a victim of age discrimination during the hiring process.

-The Age Discrimination in Employment Act prohibits employment discrimination based on age for workers aged 40 and older.
+The ADEA prohibits employment discrimination based on age for workers aged 40 and older.
 However, that has not stopped age discrimination in the workplace from taking place in Los Angeles.
 It is not illegal for an employer to request an applicant’s age, but it is definitely illegal for the employer to use such information when selecting an applicant for the job.

-The Age Discrimination in Employment Act forbids the harassment of older employees at work.
+The ADEA forbids the harassment of older employees at work.
 This type of age discrimination in the workplace can take the form of bullying, jokes or unnecessary comments about an employee’s age.
 Several instances of age discrimination in the workplace can occur when an employer refers to an employee using needless names such as “old-timer”, “gramps”, or even suggesting that the employee has dementia.

-Age discrimination lawyers have identified that any age-related comments by a manager or supervisor do fall under age discrimination in the workplace.
+Age discrimination attorneys have identified that any age-related comments by a manager or supervisor do fall under age discrimination in the workplace.
 With that in mind, do note that frequent comments or more serious/physical forms of harassment are more likely to be illegal.

-Age discrimination in the workplace – Discrimination in benefits
+Age discrimination in benefits

 Los Angeles employment laws ensure that employers offer older employees benefits that are equal to those provided to younger workers, or that are of the same financial value.
 For any benefits that are more expensive (health benefits or life insurance), an employer may be allowed to offer alternative benefits to older workers, if the employer spends equal amounts on older and younger employees.

 It is against the law for employers (under the Age Discrimination in Employment Act) to terminate, refuse to hire or discriminate against employees or job applicants based on their age.
-Unfortunately, too many workers in Los Angeles are victims of age discrimination in the workplace, whether it is disguised as employment layoffs, cut offs or any other violations which create a hostile work environment.
+Unfortunately, many workers in Los Angeles are victims of age discrimination in the workplace, whether it is disguised as employment layoffs, cut offs or any other violations which create a hostile work environment.

-If you believe you have been a victim of age discrimination in the workplace, our experienced age discrimination lawyers will explain your legal options and help protect your employee rights against any further age discrimination from your employer.
-Contact our offices in Los Angeles to speak with an age discrimination lawyer about your case and get the protection you need to avoid any future harassment at work.
+If you believe you have been a victim of age discrimination in the workplace, our knowledgeable age discrimination lawyers will explain your legal options and help protect your employee rights against any further age discrimination from your employer.
+Contact our offices in Los Angeles to speak with an age discrimination attorney about your case and get the protection you need to avoid any future harassment at work.